-a) lectures:

-• based on answers to question in the written exam, b) laboratory classes:

-• evaluation of doing correctly assigned tasks (following provided lab. instructions).
+- a) lectures: - based on answers to question in the written exam, - b) laboratory classes: - evaluation of doing correctly assigned tasks (following provided lab. instructions).

 Total assessment:

-a) verification of assumed learning objectives related to lectures: - evaluation of acquired knowledge on the basis of the written exam, - discussion of correct answers in the exam.

-b) verification of assumed learning objectives related to laboratory classes: • evaluation of student's knowledge necessary to prepare, and carry out the lab tasks, • monitoring students' activities during classes, - evaluation of lab reports (partly started during classes, finished after them), - evaluation of the written final test concluding the laboratory classes. - Additional grading criteria cover: - active participation in the class, - discussing related aspects of the class topic, - showing how to improve the instructions and teaching materials.
-Programme content The course covers the following main areas:
+- a) verification of assumed learning objectives related to lectures: - evaluation of acquired knowledge on the basis of the written exam, - · discussion of correct answers in the exam . - b) verification of assumed learning objectives related to laboratoryclasses: - evaluation of student's knowledge necessary to prepare, and carry out the lab tasks, - monitoring students' activities during classes, - evaluation of lab reports (partly started during classes, finished after them), - evaluation of the written final test concluding the laboratory classes.

+Additional elements cover:

+- discussing more general and related aspects of the class topic, - showing how to improve the instructions and teaching materials.

+Programme content

+The course covers the following main areas: